MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaTeamScheduleSchedulingGroup.md

 ## SYNOPSIS
 Mark a schedulingGroup as inactive by setting its **isActive** property.\nThis method does not remove the schedulingGroup from the schedule.
 Existing shift instances assigned to the scheduling group remain part of the group.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgTeamScheduleSchedulingGroup](/powershell/module/Microsoft.Graph.Teams/Remove-MgTeamScheduleSchedulingGroup?view=graph-powershell-v1.0)

 ## SYNTAX